16 Nov How Does Vaping Affect Your Teeth and Gums?

-Regular vaping decreases saliva production, which permits bacteria to thrive.
-It can also cause dry mouth, cavities, bad breath, and gum disease.
-If any of these issues becomes too severe, you may be facing tooth loss, tooth extraction, root canals, or even dentures.
-Vaping might even cause your gums to recede, which exposes the more sensitive areas of your teeth and increases your risk for tooth sensitivity and cavities.
+Regularly vaping decreases saliva production and leads to dry mouth, which allows bacteria to thrive.
+Dry mouth also increases the risk of cavities, bad breath, and gum disease.
+If any of these issues become too severe, you may end up facing tooth loss, tooth extraction, root canals, or even dentures.
+Vaping might even cause your gums to recede, which exposes the more sensitive areas of your teeth to bacteria and increases your risk for tooth sensitivity and cavities.

 Vaping and Gum Disease

-One of the most detrimental effects that vaping can have on your oral health is gum disease.
+One of the most detrimental effects that vaping can have on your oral health is that it puts you at a higher risk of periodontal (gum) disease.
 Excessive vaping can cause gum inflammation, swelling, and bleeding, leaving your gums vulnerable to infection.
 If you regularly use a vape, you most likely also have gum disease.